-A Balanced Scorecard approach is to take a holistic view of an organization and co-ordinate MDIs so that efficiencies are experienced by all departments and in a joined-up fashion.
+A Balanced Scorecard approach is to take a holistic view of an organisation and co-ordinate MDIs so that inefficiencies are experienced by all departments and in a joined-up fashion.

-To embark on the Balanced Scorecard path an organization first must know (and understand) the following:
+To embark on the Balanced Scorecard path an organisation first must know (and understand) the following: